 According to the Sleep Foundation, replacing your old mattress can improve the quality of your sleep by up to 55%.
 It can also lower the occurrence of back pain by 48% and reduce allergies and asthma.

-You should consider getting a new mattress if you sleep better in other beds, e.g. at hotels or friends’ houses, you notice an increase in allergies or asthma; the mattress is saggy or damaged, or you often wake up with muscle or joint stiffness.
+You should consider getting a new mattress if you sleep better in other beds, e.g. at hotels or friends’ houses, if you notice an increase in allergies or asthma; if the mattress is saggy or damaged, or if you often wake up with muscle or joint stiffness.